 To that end, in May this year the glossary was used in the ethics module of a Media Management Certificate Course formulated by Dr Naila Hamdy to train over 60 journalists, editors and media managers from Jordan, Palestine, Lebanon and Egypt at the American University in Cairo as part of the WAN-IFRA Women in News Media Management program.

 Participants said that they were impressed by the efforts made to create real tools to combat the phenomenon of hate speech and made suggestions for how such a glossary could be adapted for their home countries and used in their own media outlets.

 To follow up on this positive feedback the EJN will hold a workshop on hate speech at the Arab Reporters for Investigative Journalism’s annual conference in Jordan in December and launch new glossary initiatives in Lebanon and Jordan in 2018.

-The EJN five-point test of speech has been developed by EJN advisers and is based upon international standards.
+The EJN five-point test for hate speech has been developed by EJN advisers and is based on international standards.

 It highlights some questions to be asked in the gathering, preparation and dissemination of news and information that will help journalists and editors place what is said and who is saying it in an ethical context.